Learn how enterprises are reaping major benefits deploying white box switches in enterprise networks

 The networking chipsets the hardware is based on likewise come from large, established vendors including Broadcom, Cavium, Intel, Marvell and Mellanox.
 Chip vendors supply an application programming interface (API), which is used by the NOS to control the ASIC.
 They also usually include a software development kit (SDK) to program the ASIC, such as to set up a VLAN or ACL entries.

 The main difference between white box switches and models from white box switch vendors and those from legacy vendors is the NOS.
 Most white box switches employ an “open” Linux-based NOS that is intended to be disaggregated, or abstracted, from the underlying network hardware.
 Hardware-software-disaggregation means the user is free to swap out either the hardware or the NOS at will; they are not tied to one another as with legacy switches from major vendors that install their own NOSs, turning their offerings into proprietary switches.
 The approach is analogous to the use of virtual servers, which disaggregate the server OS from the underlying hardware – and provide similar benefits.

 Deployment of these enterprise switches creates the potential for an open source portable NOS that can run on a wide variety of switches from multiple vendors, compared to the previous traditional architecture of a single legacy networking equipment vendor.
-The switches are highly programmable, intended for software defined networking (SDN) use.
+The switches are highly programmable, and were originally intended for software defined networking (SDN) use.

 The Open Compute Networking Project, for example, is an effort by the Open Compute Project (OCP) aimed at creating a set of disaggregated, open network technologies, including the Linux-based NOS and developer tools.